-The AGGV maintains a library of over 300 framed art posters available for rental: Emily Carr, Group of Seven, First Nations, Asian and other Canadian, European and American artists.
-The posters can be used to enhance art lessons, to help students learn how to look and respond to art.
-Find what you need from our listings or come down to the Gallery to choose posters you can use in your art class.
+The AGGV maintains a library of over 300 framed art posters available for rental including works by: Emily Carr, Group of Seven, First Nations, Asian and other Canadian, European and American artists.
+The posters can be used to enhance art lessons and to help students learn how to look at and respond to art.
+Find what you need from our listings or come down to the Gallery to choose posters you can use in your art classroom.

 Posters are available on loan 10 for $20 for two weeks.

 The following themed poster kits are also available:

 - Emily Carr - $25 (with lesson plan)